Javascript is required Topping up your pension with an annuity: your options - ABN AMRO

 2. Annuity with a bank or an investment firm:

-You can choose to have the capital paid out by a bank or investment firm.
-The balance in this account must be converted into periodic benefits, which will take effect no later than five years after the year when you reach state pension age.
+If you have accrued capital at a bank or investment firm, you can convert that capital into periodic benefits.
+These benefits must start within five years of the year in which you reach state pension age.
 You must receive periodic benefits until you are at least twenty years older than your state pension age.
-If you start taking the benefit before reaching your state pension age, the twenty-year term will be increased by the number of years until you reach state pension age.
+If your benefits start before your state pension age, you must add the number of years before that date to the 20-year period.
 You could opt for a temporary benefit here too.

-It’s important to know that a pension from an insurer will cease when you die, unless there is a second insured person.
-The benefits could transfer to your partner, for instance.
+You should also be aware that your insurer will stop paying benefits upon your death.
+The benefits could then transfer to your partner, for instance.
 If the pension is held with a bank, your heirs will receive the remaining benefits.

 Tags